intel/he-toolkit/kit/PLUGINS.md

 # Introduction to third party plugins
-The `plugins` command can be used to integrate third party plugins in the Intel HE Toolkit.
-However to be installed in the system, the plugins must fulfill the expected format as it is explained in section [Creating a new plugin](#creating-a-new-plugin).
+The `plugins` command can be used to integrate third party plugins that expand the functionalities of the Intel HE Toolkit.
+However, to be installed in the system, the plugins must fulfill the expected format as it is explained in section [Creating a new plugin](#creating-a-new-plugin).

 ## Plugins sub-commands
 The option `-h` can be used to get details about the arguments